FHICT555447/MariaPizzaKassaApp/README.md

 ## Database setup:
 Download the MarioPizzaTestDB.sql included in the github repository,

-Start up a localhost service such as Wamp as an example,
+Start up a localhost service such as Wamp for example,

 Go to phpmyadmin and create a database called: "mariopizzatestdb" you don't have to create any tables inside the DB,